Pasek108/ConnectionGames/README.md

 ![preview](/_for_readme/preview.png)

 ## Features
-- Game Modes
+### Game Modes
+*Every game mode features **3 difficulty levels**, scaling the logic and grid complexity to challenge players of all skill levels.*

-  - **Bridges:** A web version of the classic *Hashiwokakero* puzzle.
+* **Bridges:** A web version of the classic *Hashiwokakero* puzzle.
 Connect all the islands together with horizontal and vertical bridges.
 You have to follow the allowed bridge counts for each island, and paths cannot cross.
-  - **Squares:** Move and rotate blocks until every piece on the grid is correctly connected to its neighbors.
-Includes 3 difficulty levels.
+* **Squares:** Move and rotate blocks until every piece on the grid is correctly connected to its neighbors.
-  - **Pipes:** A classic plumbing puzzle where you rotate pipe segments to connect all endpoints back to the main source.
+* **Pipes:** A variation the classic plumbing puzzle.
+In addition of rotating individual pieces, you must shift entire rows and columns to connect all endpoints back to the main source.

-- Extra Features
+### Extra Features
+* **Mobile & Touch-Friendly:** Optimized for touch interactions, allowing for a seamless gameplay experience on mobile devices and tablets.
+* **Responsive Design:** Built to scale perfectly across all screen sizes, from desktop monitors to smartphones.
-  - **Multiple Languages:** The game is fully playable in both **English** and **Polish**.
+* **Multiple Languages:** The game is fully playable in both **English** and **Polish**.
-  - **UI Polish:** The game is designed to work perfectly across all screen sizes, includes a smooth animated background and confetti effects when you clear a level.
+* **UI Polish:** Features a smooth animated background and satisfying confetti visual effects when you clear a level.
-  * **Touch-Friendly:** Optimized for touch interactions, allowing for a seamless gameplay experience on mobile devices and tablets.

 ## Technologies